cwsimmons/aix2_backup_utilities/readme.md

 ## Limitations

-* All files are created in the current working directory
+* All files are created in the current working directory.
+If a file name is an absolute path the program will attempt to use it as-is, which is probably not desirable behavior.
-* The program can handle files which span two volumes, but not three.
 * File time stamps and permission flags are not set to their values from the backup
+* Only "by name" backups are supported.

 ## License